grafana/google-sheets-datasource/docs/sources/query-editor/_index.md

 The Google Sheets data source query editor configures the Google Sheets API query.
 Refer to the following sections to understand how to set each configuration option.

-{{< figure alt="The Google Sheets data source query editor configured to query a Google Sheet" src="/media/docs/plugins/google-sheets-query-editor-1.png" >}}
+{{< figure alt="The Google Sheets data source query editor configured to query a Google Sheet" src="/media/docs/plugins/google-sheets-query-editor-1.png" caption="The Google Sheets data source query editor configured to query a Google Sheet" >}}

 ## Spreadsheet ID